sohooo/nvim2/README.md

 - nicely structured and fine-tuned `vimrc` (`init.vim`) config for easy extension/modification
 - enhanced markdown editing with folding, fenced code highlighting and TOC
 - distraction-free writing mode with focus on current paragraph
+- trailing whitespace on save are automatically removed
+- regex commands (like search/replace) with live preview
+- smart text objects: select text, then use `.` to enlage selection

 ## Installation